wp-plugins/easyrecipe/readme.txt

 9. We take support seriously.
 You can even add a ticket to our support database right from your blog admin.

 == Changelog ==
+= 3.2 Build 1226 =
+* Tested with WP 3.5.1
+* Supress photo section on the Celebration style if no image
+* Display error message if diagnostic send fails
+* Only show "Format" link on the admin toolbar if user has "edit_plugins" capability
+* Fix for 7/8ths display
+* Fix for Live Formatting on print
+* Fix for Live Formatting with theme "Camber"

 = 3.2 Build 1215 =
 * Improvements to the Fooderific scan
 * Added custom labels for Print and Ziplist Save